OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-05.md

 ## 1 Peter 5:6

-Therefore humble yourselves under the mighty hand of God, so that He may exalt you at the proper time,
+So humble yourselves under the mighty hand of God, that He may lift you up at the right time,

 ## 1 Peter 5:7

-having cast all your anxiety on Him, because He cares about you.
+casting all your worries on Him, because He cares for you.

 ## 1 Peter 5:8

-Be of sober spirit, be on the alert.
+Be alert and vigilant.
 Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour.

 ## 1 Peter 5:9

-So resist him, firm in your faith, knowing that the same experiences of suffering are being accomplished by your brothers and sisters who are in the world.
+Resist him, standing firm in your faith, knowing that your brothers and sisters throughout the world are undergoing the same kinds of suffering.

 ## 1 Peter 5:10

-After you have suffered for a little while, the God of all grace, who called you to His eternal glory in Christ, will Himself perfect, confirm, strengthen, and establish you.
+After you have suffered for a short time, the God of all grace, who called you to His eternal glory in Christ, will Himself restore, confirm, strengthen, and establish you.

 ## 1 Peter 5:11

-To Him be dominion forever and ever.
+To Him be the dominion forever and ever.
 Amen.

 ## 1 Peter 5:12

-Through Silvanus, our faithful brother (for so I regard him), I have written to you briefly, to encourage you and to testify that this is the true grace of God.
+Through Silvanus, our faithful brother (as I consider him), I have written to you briefly, to encourage you and to testify that this is the true grace of God.
 Stand firm in it!

 ## 1 Peter 5:13

-She who is in Babylon, chosen together with you, sends you greetings, and so does my son, Mark.
+The church in Babylon, chosen together with you, sends you greetings, and so does my son, Mark.

 ## 1 Peter 5:14